KALPITADUTTA/CNN_Inner_layer_calculation_using-Matlab/README.md

 # CNN_Inner_layer_calculation_using-Matlab
-Simple CNN Inner layer calculations using MATLAB
+Inner layer calculations of simple CNN using MATLAB for better understanding(For Beginners)